MVP Testing

 - Minimal dependencies

-- Learn new framework while building MVP
+- Learn a new framework while building MVP

 - Build custom infrastructure